TIBCOSoftware/dovetail-contrib/General/activity/empty/README.md

 ---
-title: Transition
+title: NULL activity
 weight: 4603
 ---

 # Transition
-NULL activity, use it to create branches
+NULL activity, use it to create condition branches

 ## Schema